You are aware of "

 $ pgrep firefox 5238

-Next, find the process's current working directory using"ls" command like below:
+Next, get the process's current working directory using "

 $ ls -l /proc/5238/cwd